 The thatched guest houses did look nicely appointed.
 We peeked through the door, while the poor occupant, who had obviously been watching a rugby match hid in the bathroom until our tour group had passed by.

-There’s a selection of gift shops by the entrance, which you can browse at the beginning or end of the tour.
-Inspired by all the dancing, I was quite tempted to buy one of these….
+There’s a selection of curio and gift shops by the entrance, which you can browse at the beginning or end of the tour.
+Inspired by all the dancing, I was quite tempted to buy one of these outfits….

 The Cultural shows run twice daily starting at 11.30am and and 16.30pm.
 There’s an onsite restaurant, so you can add lunch to the morning tour or dinner to the evening tour.